Specification

 Definitions

-A Dask graph is a dictionary mapping keys to computations:
+A Dask graph is a dictionary mapping keys to computation:

 {'x': 1,